Ear Infections in Dogs: When External Ear Canals are Removed

-A surgical solution for otitis externa.
+A surgical solution for otitis externa is necessary in the most severe cases.

 Cocker spaniel Fred, an active dog who loves to chase deer and squirrels in the field behind his home, was about five years old when his owner, Dick Moreau, noticed that his pet had been shaking his head and scratching his ears.
 This went on for a couple of weeks until Mr. Moreau took a close look at Fred’s ears and found what looked like a growth inside the left one.
 He took Fred to the vet, who did not feel comfortable going deep down into the ear but removed what he could.